jdohertydev/runit/README.md

 ## Credits

-* My mentor, Akshat Garg
+* My mentor, Akshat Garg.
-* ChatGPT, which acted as a virtual teacher
+* ChatGPT, which acted as a virtual teacher.
-* A fellow Code Institute student, tomik-z-cech, whose readme served as a blueprint for mine
+* A fellow Code Institute student, tomik-z-cech, whose readme served as a blueprint for mine.